yakubuhisham31-max/TrendBurst/replit.md

 # Mini Feed - Trending Social Feed App

 ## Overview
-Mini Feed, or "Trendx", is a social media platform focused on trend-based content.
-It allows users to create and join challenges, submit posts, vote, and compete in rankings.
-The platform aims to be a central hub for trending content, targeting creative individuals and brands with a tailored onboarding process.
+Mini Feed, or "Trendx", is a social media platform centered on trend-based content.
+It enables users to create and join challenges, submit posts, vote, and compete in rankings.
+The platform's primary goal is to serve as a central hub for trending content, attracting creative individuals and brands through a specialized onboarding process.

 ## User Preferences
 Preferred communication style: Simple, everyday language.